 Data Scientist Wayne Folta enjoys diving into a new problem space, working with customers to clarify their needs and objectives, and using sophisticated tools and analysis to turn their data into insights.
-His major technical interests are time-series and predictive analytics.
+His major technical interests are sequence models and deep neural nets.
 Previously, Wayne developed software in the intelligence community as a government employee and a contractor, and worked in the non-profit world as a video producer.
 Wayne volunteers in his community, teaching and providing statistical consulting for the local library and others.

 Wayne earned a Master's Degree in Computer Science (Artificial Intelligence) from George Mason University, and is also an alumnus of the University of Maryland and the Rochester Institute of Technology.